GreatenAnoymous/RGBTrack/readme.md

 The original FoundationPose requires depth input for both pose estimation and tracking.
 However, if a CAD model with accurate scale is available, depth input becomes unnecessary.

 Below is the framework for pose estimation without depth.
+Download the demo dataset from the original FoundationPose repo then run:

 ```bash
 python run_demo_without_depth.py